Genesis Begins Again: Development

 Alicia D. Williams first began writing Genesis Begins Again in 2012, when she was studying for her Master's degree at Hamline University.
-This shorter version, which was about 80 pages long, was used as her graduate thesis for her MD in creative writing for children and young adults.
+This shorter version, which was about 80 pages long, was used as her graduate thesis for her Master's in creative writing for children and young adults.
 The story began as autobiographical, with many of the experiences that Genesis goes through being based on Williams' own childhood.
 After receiving advices from colleagues, though, Williams decided to separate herself from the main character so the book could better reflect the present instead of the past.

 In 2014, one year after graduating, Williams finished writing the manuscript for her book, which by then was around hundred pages long.
 On that same year, writer Anne Ursu, whom she had met before during workshops, asked to read her work.
 On November, Williams sent a revised manuscript to Ursu, who loved what she saw, and advised her to send it to publishing agents.

 She closed a publishing deal in 2015, with an expected release for spring of 2017.
 She began working on the second draft in February, 2016.
 Williams kept writing the book while working as a teacher assistant at kindergartens, and said in an interview to the NPR she was inspired by the children she met there.
 Many of them would choose colors that were much lighter than their skin tone when drawing themselves.
 While waiting for the draft to come back, Williams wrote two other texts, both biographies.
 When her draft was returned six months later, she was advised by her editor to improve the several threads that were developed throughout the book's chapters, which she did by reading other books her editor published, as well as award-winning authors.